 What is significant about autonomous freedom is not its purposiveness but its subjective causality.
 This is the meaning of the Copernican Turn in Critical Idealism: we shift the focus from empirical phenomena, which we cannot ever know with certainty, to concentrate on the necessary, subjective capacities that we must be able to exercise if we are to be the species that we take ourselves to be.
 The choice is ours: we can view ourselves as blind automatons of mechanical, natural processes, or we can view ourselves as creatively free and self-legislating moral beings.
 In short, we are moral beings not because we must be but because we can be.
 This is what it means to be free.
 Our capacities themselves confront us with the call to become human and to exercise this extraordinary freedom responsibly.

 Autonomous, creative freedom is humanity’s capacity to initiate a sequence of events that nature cannot accomplish on its own (Kant calls it negative freedom).
 Creative freedom is the causal “ground,” which can be neither proved nor disproved, that makes it possible for us to become human.
-It is the condition of our dignity since it is irreplaceable by anything else and is uniquely the individual’s own.
+It is the condition of our dignity because it is irreplaceable by anything else and is uniquely the individual’s own.
 It is exercised properly only in light of the self-legislation of an order appropriate to such freedom (Kant calls this positive freedom), the moral order.
 However, the community can play a significant role in the individual’s exercising of this freedom.

 In Religion within the Boundaries of mere Reason, Kant asks “… how could one expect to construct something completely straight from such crooked wood” (111) that is humanity?”
 One answer would be, “We can’t, and, therefore, we’re dependent upon the grace of God to straighten us out.”
 Such a strategy, though, threatens the exercising of the capacity it is meant to assist.
 As with the case of miracles, once such transforming grace is invoked, the individual immediately ceases to be concerned with “doing the right thing because it is right” in order to be concerned about receiving the blessings of this divine agency.
 It is a short step to transforming such transforming grace into an entire system of prevenient, transforming, sustaining, and salvific grace precisely because humanity is incapable of “earning” the grace it needs for such salvation.
 If we could earn that divine assistance, we would be succumbing to “works righteousness.”